camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

 </boundaryEvent>
 ```

-Note: timers are only fired when the [Job Executor](ref:/guides/user-guide/#process-engine-the-job-executor) is enabled.
+Note: Timers are only fired when the [Job Executor](ref:/guides/user-guide/#process-engine-the-job-executor) is enabled.

 <div class="alert alert-warning">